jorghyq/Gwyddion-Utils/README.md

 ### Use as independent GUI
 To use it independently, you need to have Gwyddion installed with pygwy.

+You need to be able to use the gwyddion outside Gwyddion software by `import gwy`.

+Then you can simply run the SPMBrowser.py in **GwyBrowser/gwybrowser**.

 ### Use within the Gwyddion
 To use it within the Gwyddion, you need to have Gwyddion installed with pygwy.